Arcep in Europe and around the world

 Drawing on the findings of its work, Arcep recommends, for instance, extending the life of one’s devices as much as possible, opting for a fixed internet connection (fibre, ADSL) whenever possible, and taking advantage of smartphone settings (deleting apps that are not being used, choosing the greenest video resolution settings, etc.).

-Promoting the reuse of these devices is one of the levers that helps extend their lifespan, and thereby limit their environmental impact.
-In 2023, 21% of respondents reported owning a smartphone that they had bought either refurbished or second hand.
-This is an especially common practice amongst the youngest users: i.e. up to a third of 18–24-year-olds.
-Buying refurbished hardware still insufficiently identified as a lever to reduce ICT’s environmental footprint.
+Encouraging the reuse of these equipments is one of the levers that can be used to increase the lifespan of devices and thus limit their environmental impact.
+In 2024, 22% of respondents said they owned a smartphone that they had bought reconditioned or second-hand.
+The purchase of reconditioned equipment is therefore still insufficiently identified as a lever for reducing the digital environmental footprint.

 First, economic stakeholders, including Big Tech companies, must become accountable: through their technological choices, the new requirements and demand they generate, they hold the biggest keys to reducing the environmental footprint.